axch/rules/README.md

   returns its input unchanged (up to `eqv?`).

-  Note: This is most useful with rules that are not idempotent, such as may arise as the outputs out of the other combinators, like `rule-list`.
+  Note: This is most useful with rules that are not idempotent, such as may arise as the outputs of the other combinators, like `rule-list`.

 - `(on-subexpressions <rule>)`

   Returns a procedure that applies its rule to every point in the list structure of its input, bottom-up, including the input itself, and returns the final result.
+If the rule matches any subexpression, the rule's result is placed in the appropriate place before matching the expression it was a subexpression of.
 The input is not mutated (unless by the body of the rule).
 If the rule never matches, the procedure returns its input unchanged (up to `eqv?`).
 This is different from `term-rewriting` because it applies the rule only once at each point, whether it matches or not.

-  For purposes of determining substructure, the input is interpreted as an arbitrarily deep list of lists (as opposed to a tree of pairs).
-For example, given the input `(* (+ a b) (+ c d))`, the rule would be applied to `*`, `+`, `a`, `b`, `(+ a b)`, `(+ c d)`, and the input itself, in that order.
-If the rule matched any element, the result would be substituted when trying the rule on the list incorporating that element.

 - `(iterated-on-subexpressions <rule>)`